-Approximately 30,000 acres has been identified for possible fee simple or less than fee acquisition on the Chipola River and approximately 72,341 acres have been identified for fee simple or less than fee simple acquisition in the Jackson Blue Spring Groundwater Contribution Area.
+Approximately 1,025 acres has been identified for possible fee acquisition and 28,400 acres have been identified for possible less than fee acquisition on the Chipola River and approximately 96,711 acres have been identified for fee simple or less than fee simple acquisition in the Jackson Blue Spring Groundwater Contribution Area.
 Sufficient lands have been identified to allow for a flexible implementation strategy over at least the next five years.
 The timing of any given acquisition will depend upon such considerations as: Governing Board policy; threats to the resource; availability of willing sellers; tract size; general market conditions; available staff resources, and availability of funds.

-Apalachicola Bay and St. Vincent Sound Buffer
+Apalachicola Bay and St. Vincent Sound Buffer (Figure 4)